dotsam/homebridge-milight/README.md

 # Changelog

+### 0.1.10
+ * Fix command sending to the bridge light
+ * Further tweaks to the logic of setting/resetting hue/saturation/white mode
+ * This is likely the last release before an upcomming 1.0 release that will remove support for old config formats.
+Please check the Homebridge log to see if your congiguration generates any warnings, and update your configuration as required.

 ### 0.1.9
  * Finally fix the bug where colour/white mode was not set correctly when changing hue/saturation
  * Added support for "bridge" bulb type to control the internal bulb on v6 bridges